 Operating Capital Levy and Aid.
 Beginning in fiscal year 2005 (taxes payable in 2004), a district's operating capital is provided through an equalized aid and levy (for the decade prior to fiscal year 2005, the full amount of operating capital was provided through state aid).
-Operating capital was equalized on net tax capacity using an equalizing factor of \$22,222 for fiscal years 2005 and 2006.
+Operating capital was equalized on net tax capacity using an equalizing factor of \$22,222 for fiscal year 2005.
 This was a relatively high level of equalization, providing about 80 percent of the revenue through state aid.
-For fiscal years 2007 through 2012, the equalizing factor was \$10,700, lowering the aid share of operating capital revenue to approximately 40 percent of total revenue.
-For fiscal years 2013 and 2014, the equalizing factor is \$10,194.
-For fiscal year 2015 and later, the equalizing factor is \$14,500.
+The operating capital equalizing factor has changed a fair amount in the last decade.
+This levy has often changed to balance out other levy changes in the annual K-12 bills.
+The equalizing factor fell to a low of \$10,700 in fiscal year 2012, and was increased to \$15,740 for fiscal year 2017, \$19,972 for fiscal year 2018, and \$22,912 for fiscal year 2019 and later.

 Equity Levy and Aid.
 A district's equity revenue is equalized on referendum market value using an equalizing factor of \$510,000 (the same equalizing factor used for calculating the second tier of referendum revenue).
 This revenue is calculated and spread on referendum market value-so the levy is not spread on agricultural lands or seasonal recreational property.
 Prior to fiscal year 2005, a district's equity revenue was provided entirely in state aid.
-For fiscal year 2016, about \$28 million in equity revenue is provided in state aid; the remaining \$79 million is raised through the levy.
+For fiscal year 2017, about \$26 million in equity revenue is provided in state aid; the remaining \$84 million is raised through the levy.